aylaelm/aylaelm/README.md

 - 👋 Hi there, I’m Ayla El-Mereebi!
 - 👀 I’m interested in UI/UX Design, Graphic Design, and Web Development
-- 🌱 I’m currently freelancing and looking for any contract work or full-time WFH opportunities
+- 🌱 I’m currently freelancing and looking for any contract work, part-time, or full-time opportunities
 - 💞️ I’d love to collaborate on all kinds of interesting projects, but anything related to video games, dance, or music would be awesome!
 - 📫 Shoot me an email! - **aylaelm@gmail.com**
 - 🖥️ Or visit my website for a more in-depth look at my skills and experiences - **www.ayla-el-mereebi.com**